anishbnair/giphy-book-mern-app/README.md

 # GIPHY-BOOK

-A giphy search app using React.js and Redux.
+A giphy search app using React.js, MongoDB and Redux.

 ## Technologies Used: